iliana/Model01-Firmware/README.md

-This is Iliana's personal fork of the Model 01 firmware.
+This is iliana's personal fork of the Model 01 firmware.

 Original readme below: